WindBreaker1/text-adventure/readme.md

 - Blob awakens, starts absorbing an element called life.
 - After absorbing 100 life, Blob finds a caveman named Rock.
 Rock can gather food.
--
+- Food can attract other humans, which absorb life faster.
+- At 1,000 life, Blob finds Thorin, a viking girl who cuts wood.
+- With wood, houses can be built, which will attract more humans, which will absorb life faster.

 ## 🏋️The Characters

-- Rock the Caveman
+- Rock the Rowdy Caveman
+- Thorin the Viking Girl
+- Cairo the Egyptian Princess
-- Bruce the Banker
+- Bruce the Greedy Banker
-- Elsa the Witch
+- Elsa the Wicked Witch

 ## ⬆️The Upgrades